medphys-canada/medphys-canada.github.io/index.md

 ## About Medical Physics Canada

-Medical Physics Canada is a professional organization dedicated to advancing the field of medical physics across Canada.
-We serve as a central hub for medical physicists, researchers, and healthcare professionals working in the intersection of physics and medicine.
+Medical Physics Canada is a volunteer GitHub organization dedicated to sharing software written by the medical physics across Canada.
+Anyone around the world who wishes to contribute or ask questions is welcome!!!

 ### Our Mission

 We are committed to:

-- **Advancing the Science**: Promoting research and innovation in medical physics
+- **Sharing Open Source**: Promoting the sharing and collaboration of code and tools used in medical physics
-- **Supporting Professionals**: Providing resources and networking opportunities for medical physicists
-- **Improving Healthcare**: Contributing to better patient care through physics-based medical technologies
-- **Education and Training**: Supporting the next generation of medical physicists

 ### What We Do

-- Host conferences and workshops
-- Provide professional development resources
-- Facilitate networking among medical physics professionals
-- Support research initiatives in medical physics
-- Advocate for the medical physics profession in Canada
+- Just talk right now, more to come

 ### Get Involved